 Tendinopathy refers to injuries to the tendons.
 Age, repetitive movements and certain medical conditions make you more susceptible.
 To prevent elbow tendinopathy, take breaks from repetitive movements and take care with lifting and gripping objects.
 Read more information about causes, treatment and prevention in this resource.

-Nonsteroidal antiinflammatories (NSAIDS) help relieve pain and swelling and are some of the most commonly used medicines.
+Nonsteroidal antiinflammatory drugs (NSAIDS) help relieve pain and inflammation and are some of the most commonly used medicines.
 NSAIDS may cause complications for people with certain medical conditions or taking certain medications.
 Read this resource for details and discuss with your doctor.

-Plantar fasciitis is one of the most common causes of foot pain which often feels worse when stepping out of bed in the morning.
-Treatment includes rest, ice, stretches (see pictures), shoe inserts and pain medication.
+Plantar fasciitis is one of the most common causes of foot pain and often feels worse when stepping out of bed in the morning.
+Treatment includes rest, ice, stretches, shoe inserts and pain medication.